bigbluebutton/bbb-install/README.md

 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -c <FQDN>:<SECRET> -e <EMAIL>
 ~~~

-Note, we've omitted the `-v` option, which causes `bbb-install.sh` to just install and cofigure coturn.
-For example, using `turn.example.com` as the FQDN, `1234abcd` as the shared secret, and `info@example.com` as the email addres, you can setup a TURN server for BigBlueButton using the command
+Note, we've omitted the `-v` option, which causes `bbb-install.sh` to just install and configure coturn.
+For example, using `turn.example.com` as the FQDN, `1234abcd` as the shared secret, and `info@example.com` as the email address, you can setup a TURN server for BigBlueButton using the command

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -c turn.example.com:1234abcd -e info@example.com